-- 6.2.71 As for assessment of underwater noise, it is considered that there is potential for LSEs in relation to prey availability impacts for European sites with grey seal as a qualifying feature that are located within 145 km from the array area or the offshore ECR corridor search area. - 6.2.72 The assessment of LSE in respect of changes in prey availability for grey seal is summarised in Table 6.13 below for all sites included in this assessment.
+- 6.2.71 As for assessment of underwater noise, it is considered that there is potential for LSEs in that are located within 145 km from the array area or the offshore ECR corridor search area. - 6.2.72 The assessment of LSE in respect of changes in prey availability for grey seal is summarised in Table 6.13 below for all sites included in this assessment.